-With regards to UK pensions that you have left behind, this is a very complex area of planning as the main issues involved require an understanding of the specific tax position in Canada.
-Dominion Financial Management is not authorised to provide tax advice in Canada but is aware of the issues involved and can explain to your own tax adviser in your country of residence the options available to you.
+With regard to UK pensions that you have left behind, this is a very complex area of planning, as the main issues involved require an understanding of the specific tax position in Canada.
+Dominion Financial Management is not authorised to provide tax advice in Canada, but is aware of the issues involved and can explain to your own tax adviser in your country of residence the options available to you.
 For example:

-HMRC have recently approved 3 QROPS schemes in Canada which are available currently for transfers for people who have reached the age of 55.
-The ability to transfer your UK pension scheme to a Canadian RRSPis once again available.
-The 3 providers have very different offerings and analysis will be required to determine which is the most suitable for you.
+HMRC have recently approved three Qualifying Recognised Overseas Pension Schemes in Canada, which are available currently for transfers for people who have reached the age of 55.
+The ability to transfer your UK pension scheme to a Canadian RRSP is once again available.
+The three providers have very different offerings and analysis will be required to determine which is the most suitable for you.

 We consider ourselves to be the foremost expert UK-based Financial Advisers in this area and have over 10 years’ experience in dealing with both returning Canadian citizens and newly emigrated UK ex-pats.

 You can call or telephone us on +44 (0)1829 423140